aimms/how-to/Articles/13/13-Solver-Logging-PRO.rst

    :keywords: log, logfile, solver

-In :doc:`BasicSolverLoggingIDE`, we explain how to adapt the project such that solver log files are available for inspection.
+In :doc:`13-Solver-Logging-IDE`, we explain how to adapt the project such that solver log files are available for inspection.
 A solver session runs somewhere on an AIMMS PRO server, and as a user, you do not have direct access to those files.
 However, with a few small steps, which are explained in this article, you can access these files as well.